rviscarra/blog/content/en/post/pyo3-psbt.md

 The sample application exposes a simple UI that allows the user to submit a Bitcoin payment by signing (and optionally broadcasting) a Partially Signed Bitcoin Transaction (PSBT) that was built by the application's backend.
-The code has been tested on Chrome using the XVerse Wallet extension, by default the application is configured to use Bitcoin's Testnet3 chain.
+The code has been tested in Chrome using the XVerse Wallet extension, by default the application is configured to use Bitcoin's Testnet3 chain.
 The application's code can be split into three components:

 1. Frontend code that handles user input and wallet interaction, implemented in vanilla Javascript.